4.3 Periods to Be Presented in Pro Forma Financial Information

 -

-On the basis of its September 30 interim financial statements — Registrant A would have the option, but not the obligation, to base the pro forma financial information on the September 30, 20X3, financial information provided that its Form 10-Q is filed before the Form 8-K is amended to include pro forma financial information.
-If A elects this option, it is not required to include a pro forma balance sheet in its Form 8-K because its historical September 30, 20X3, balance sheet already reflects the acquisition of B. However, A must provide pro forma income statements for the nine months ended September 30, 20X3, and the year ended December 31, 20X2.
+On the basis of its September 30 interim financial statements — Registrant A would have the option, but would not be required, to base the pro forma financial information on the September 30, 20X3, financial information provided that its Form 10-Q for the quarter ended September 30, 20X3, is filed before the Form 8-K is amended to include pro forma financial information.
+If A elects this option, it is not required to include a pro forma balance sheet in its Form 8-K because its historical September 30, 20X3, balance sheet already reflects the accounting for the acquisition of B. However, A must provide pro forma income statements for the nine months ended September 30, 20X3, and the year ended December 31, 20X2.
 The pro forma income statement for the year ended December 31, 20X2, would include a separate column for B’s results for the entire period.
-The pro forma income statement for the interim period would include a separate column for B’s results for the period from January 1, 20X3, to September 1, 20X3, the date of acquisition.
-Company B’s results are included in A’s financial information from September 1, 20X3, onward.
+The pro forma income statement for the interim period would include a separate column for B’s results for the period from January 1, 20X3, to September 1, 20X3 (the acquisition date), since B’s results are already included in A’s financial information from September 1, 20X3, onward.

 Example 4-6

-acquisition of B. A pro forma balance sheet is required
+for the acquisition of B. A pro forma balance sheet is

-statements for the year ended December 31, 20X2, and the
+the period ended December 31, 20X2, and for the

 nine-month period ended September 30, 20X3, including a